-This would operate at a high frequency and short journey time throughout the day and be free for car park users on presentation of a valid ticket.
-The costs for this service would be met by the participating car park operators who would see the added value that it would bring.
+This would operate at a high frequency and short journey time throughout the day.
+Integration with Translink's existing services should be considered.
+The costs for this service could be met by the participating car park operators who would see the added value that it would bring.
 The service could also connect into city centre transport hubs such as Europa and Great Victoria St in order to promote public transport use.